The holidays are fast approaching, and we’ve got 30 holiday recipes, new and old, savory and sweet.

 Nibbles and appetizers

 It’s hard to go wrong with a simple big bowl of steamed mussels with white wine, garlic, herbs, and onions and a big loaf of crusty bread.
-And not to worry, we’ve got tips for making sure your mussels end up clean and delicious.
+Not to worry, we’ve got tips for making sure your mussels end up clean and delicious.

 If you’re looking for a vegan/vegetarian appetizer, these steamed edamame beans are the perfect and easy cure for the munchies while you’re watching your favorite Christmas movies.